taherb22/jenkins_files/docs/README.md

         subject: "Build ${env.BUILD_NUMBER} Failed",
         body: "Check Jenkins for details: ${env.BUILD_URL}"
    ```
-   - Sends an email to the designated team address.
+   *Sends an email to the designated team with a link to the failed build.
+Sensitive details are omitted to comply with security policies.*
-   - The message contains only the build number and a link to the Jenkins build page, avoiding exposure of sensitive logs.

 ---